Olympic Games ceremony: Artistic program

-The host's organizing committee selects the theme that will be incorporated into the various elements of the opening ceremony, including the artistic programme.
-For example, the theme for the 2008 Beijing Olympics was "Unity in China".
+The host's Organizing Committee selects the theme that is incorporated into the elements of the opening ceremony, including the artistic program.
+For example, the theme of the 2008 Beijing Olympics was "Unity in China".
 On 12 May 2008, only four months before the start of the Games, a devastating earthquake occurred in Sichuan.
-Chinese basketball legend Yao Ming—chosen to be China's flagbearer at the opening ceremony—entered the stadium hand-in-hand with Lin Hao, a nine-year-old boy who had rescued some of his classmates following the earthquake.
+Chinese basketball legend Yao Ming—chosen to be China's flagbearer at the opening ceremony—entered the stadium hand-in-hand with Lin Hao, a nine-year-old boy who had rescued some of his schoolmates following the earthquake.

-The 2024 artistic programme stirred controversy and drew criticism from some religious groups.
-According to Newsweek, the groups contended that the performance "appeared to reflect the Last Supper, invoking sacred Christian imagery with dancers, drag queens, and a DJ (Barbara Butch) in poses that resembled Jesus Christ's final meal with His Apostles."
+The 2024 artistic program stirred controversy and drew criticism from some religious groups.
+According to Newsweek magazine, these groups contended that the performance "appeared to reflect the Last Supper, invoking sacred Christian imagery with dancers, drag queens, and a DJ (Barbara Butch) in poses that resembled Jesus Christ's final meal with His Apostles."
 Theater director Thomas Jolly responded that his plan was for a "big pagan party linked to the gods of Olympus" and not to mock anyone.
-The organizers of the show apologized to those offended by the "tableau that evoked Leonardo da Vinci's 'The Last Supper'" but defended the ideas behind it.
-The Olympic World Library later published the media guide (written before the ceremony) which mentioned the performance being a homage to cultural festivities, and according to the Georgian fact-checking website, Myth Detector, many experts had pointed out the differences between the fresco and the segment.
+The show's organizers apologized to those offended by the "tableau that evoked Leonardo da Vinci's 'The Last Supper'" but defended the ideas behind it.
+The Olympic World Library later published a media guide (written before the ceremony), which mentioned the performance as an homage to cultural festivities; according to the Georgian fact-checking website, Myth Detector, many experts pointed out the differences between the fresco and the program segment.